zrgn/zrgn.github.io/zargcon.md

 1. Label any games you bring as belonging to you somehow.
     * e.g. a sticker on the inside box cover, a business card in the game components
 1. All attendees are expected to adhere to the Zargon Organization bylaws (https://zrgn.github.io/)

-## When is it?

-7—8 December 2019

-## Where is it?

-In 2019, we are being hosted by Red Hat Tower Annex.

-* Because this is the place of employment for many of our members, we ask that all attendees take extra care to respect the venue
-* Drinks and snacks provided by Red Hat will not be available to our attendees

 ## What should I bring?